blab/veme-2022/README.md

 ## Learning objectives

-By the end of this workshop, attendees will know how to:
+By the end of this workshop, you will know how to:

   - identify the necessary input files to perform a genomic epidemiology analysis with Nextstrain
   - run commands in Nextstrain’s bioinformatics toolkit including Augur and Nextalign to convert input genomes and metadata into an annotated phylogenetic time tree that can be visualized locally or online